 Pork udon is a variation of "niku udon" (肉うどん) which means "meat udon" in Japanese.
 Niku udon can actually be made with either beef or pork, and the meat preference for this dish depends on the region.
 In Eastern Japan (Kanto), pork is most commonly used while in the West (Kansai) they tend to use beef more.

-Since I'm from central Japan I don't have a strong preference towards one or the other.
-I eat both often and find that beef udon is quite rich and meaty, while pork udon is a bit lighter but packed with umami.
-They're both delicious, so I couldn't possibly chose one!
+Since I’m from central Japan, I don’t have a strong preference for either.
+I often eat both and find that beef udon is rich and meaty, while pork udon is a bit lighter but packed with umami.
+They’re both delicious, so I couldn’t possibly choose one!

-In this recipe I will be using pork and a special broth that highlights the flavors of pork belly, however, if you're interested in making beef udon instead, check out my recipe here.
+In this recipe I will be using pork and a special broth that highlights the flavors of pork belly; however, if you’re interested in making it with beef instead, check out my Beef Udon recipe.

-Here are my step by step instructions for how to make authentic and flavorful Japanese Butaniku Udon at home.
-For ingredient quantities and simplified instructions, see the printable recipe card below.
+Here are my step-by-step instructions for how to make Pork Niku Udon at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Place the thinly sliced pork belly in a container and add shirodashi, mirin, oyster sauce, sugar, ginger paste and water.
 Mix until evenly distributed, then cover and marinate in the fridge for 10-30 minutes.